-2. Central governments (EEA, using zero weighting) This customer segment comprises sovereign states, as well as associated central banks, and development banks with the status of Multilateral Development Bank (MDB) within the EEA, using a zero weighting pursuant to CRR.
+2. Central governments (EEA, using zero weighting) This customer segment comprises sovereign states within the EEA, using a zero weighting pursuant to CRR.
 This customer segment is maintained in Permanent Partial Use (PPU) at MünchenerHyp.

 The VR Rating Countries is used to evaluate the creditworthiness of claims in this segment.